Desmond-netw/desmondNetw/README.md

 - 🔭 I’m currently working on **Developing Solutions to Meet Future Needs**

-- 🌱 I’m currently developing my skills in **React Native, DataBases and CyberOps**
+- 🌱 I’m currently developing my skills in **ReactJS + Vite, DataBases and CyberOps**

-- 💬 Ask me about **HTML, CSS, React,TypeScript, JavaScript and MySQL**
+- 💬 Ask me about **HTML, CSS, React,TypeScript, NodeJS and MySQL**

 - 📫 How to reach me **ddeveh1@outlook.com** **Whatsapp: +358 465881140**